tnypxl/regex_match/README.md

 # Regex Match

-This is a Craft CMS plugin that lets you to access PHP's preg_match function in your Twig templates.
+This is a Craft CMS plugin that lets you access PHP's preg_match function in your Twig templates.

 ### Install